Joon-Klaps/viralgenie/README.md

 ## Introduction

-**Joon-Klaps/viralgenie** is a bioinformatics best-practice analysis pipeline for reconstructing consensus genomes and to identify intra-host variants from metagenomic sequencing data or enriched based sequencing data like hybrid capture.
+**Viralgenie** is a bioinformatics best-practice analysis pipeline for reconstructing consensus genomes and to identify intra-host variants from metagenomic sequencing data or enriched based sequencing data like hybrid capture.

 ## Pipeline summary